-Years ago we trained our marmosets to enter a transport box.
+Years ago I trained our marmosets to enter a transport box.
 They were mixed age groups (mom and 1-2 daughters).
-They readily came up for treats; so that was a very good start.
-With daily 5- to 10-minute-sessions, in less than two weeks we were able train them to reliably enter a transport box.
+With daily 5 to 10-minute-sessions, in less than two weeks we were able train them to reliably enter a transport box.
 We baited the box with mini-marshmallows which are a real crack for marms.
 It was easier to get the whole little group enter the box than individual animals.